au-ts/libvmm/README.md

-# AArch64 VMM on the seL4 Core Platform
+# VMM on the seL4 Core Platform

-This is an **expiremental** VMM for 64-bit ARM platforms built on the seL4 Core Platform (seL4CP).
+This is an **experimental** VMM for 64-bit ARM platforms built on the seL4 Core Platform (seL4CP).
 It is (at least initially) a port of the [CAmkES VMM](https://github.com/sel4/camkes-vm-examples).
-The current goal is to have a Linux guest boot and run in order start evaluating the virtualisation extensions to seL4CP.
+See the bottom of the README for progress/planned features.

 Due to being a work-in-progress, expect frequent changes to the VMM as well as the virtualisation extension to seL4CP.